See what the IHS Markit Score report has to say about ABM Industries Inc.

 - ETFs holding this stock are seeing positive inflows

-Short interest is moderate for ABM with between 5 and 10% of shares outstanding currently on loan.
-However, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 17.
+Short interest is moderately high for ABM with between 10 and 15% of shares outstanding currently on loan.
+This represents an increase in short interest as investors who seek to profit from falling equity prices added to their short positions on December 20.

 ETF/Index ownership | Positive